See the general information page for rates assessment information and work your rates fund.

 When we talk about 'most' properties we mean all properties below the 75th percentile in any grouping.

-The annual plan sees an increase in rates revenue from existing ratepayers of 2.9 per cent.
+The first year of the 2018-2028 Long Term Plan sees an increase in rates revenue from existing ratepayers of 4.1 per cent.

 In working out the appropriate rates for individual properties, there are a number of rates which are traditionally levied on all ratepayers.
 These include a general rate based on capital value, a uniform annual general charge (UAGC) and a number of targeted rates.

-To find out the rates for your specific property, please use our rates calculator.
+Use our rates calculator to find out the rates for your specific property.
 You can also compare them with your previous year's rates.

 Under the Local Government Act, the 'benefit principle' is one factor that may be used when determining the most appropriate rating system.
 This means deciding which basis best reflects the services provided by the council.
 The council considers, and in many cases applies, targeted rates where beneficiaries are clearly defined.
 Uniform annual general charges (UAGC) are a tool that allow regional councils to apply a portion of the rate uniformly across ratepayers.